 WARNING: the test uses pipelining and will stress the server, don't use it with production instances.

 The program shows stats every second.
 As you see, in the first seconds the cache starts to be populated.
 The misses rate later stabilizes into the actual figure we can expect in the long time:

 A miss rage of 59% may not be acceptable for our use case.
-So we know that 100MB of memory are no enough.
+So we know that 100MB of memory is not enough.
 Let's try with half gigabyte.
-After a few minutes we'll see the output to stabilize to the following figures:
+After a few minutes we'll see the output stabilize to the following figures: